manojjsm/austerejs/README.md

 #Austere Javascript

-A rigorous and opinionated style guide.
+A rigorous and opinionated style guide for ES5.

 ## Strict mode is used everywhere.